dhedlund/heroku-buildpack-ruby/README.md

 Here's the basic flow of how the buildpack works:

-Ruby (Gemfile and Gemfile.lock is detected)
+Ruby (Gemfile.heroku and Gemfile.heroku.lock is detected)

 * runs Bundler
 * installs binaries